Chuka Umunna

 Born in Lambeth to a Nigerian father and English-Irish mother, Umunna was educated at St Dunstan's College, a private school in Catford, Lewisham.
 He then studied law at the University of Manchester and Nottingham Trent University.
 A teenage member of the Liberal Democrats, he joined the Labour Party in 1997 when the party was styling itself as "New Labour".
 He worked as a solicitor in the City of London, first for Herbert Smith and then for Rochman Landau, while writing articles for the Compass think tank.

 Umunna was selected as Labour's parliamentary candidate for Streatham in 2008, and was elected MP in the 2010 general election.
 When in parliament, he aligned with the party's "Blue Labour" trend, which rejects neoliberal economics.
 He sat on the Treasury Select Committee until 2011, when he joined Ed Miliband's Shadow Cabinet as Shadow Secretary of State for Business, Innovation and Skills.
 He was re-elected in the 2015 and 2017 general elections.
-After Miliband's resignation, Jeremy Corbyn was elected Labour leader in 2015; Umunna was critical of the party leadership and resigned from the Shadow Cabinet to sit as a backbencher.
+Following Miliband's resignation, Jeremy Corbyn was elected Labour leader in 2015; Umunna was critical of the party leadership and resigned from the Shadow Cabinet to sit as a backbencher.

 A supporter of the unsuccessful 2016 referendum campaign to retain UK membership of the European Union, Ummuna campaigned for a referendum on the final deal with the EU.
 In February 2019, he resigned from Labour and joined The Independent Group, later Change UK.
 He was its group spokesperson but left in June 2019 to sit as an independent MP following "disappointing" European Parliament election results showing the party had "failed to get a single MEP elected".
 One week later, Umunna joined the Liberal Democrats and was appointed their Treasury and Business Spokesperson by leader Vince Cable.
 In August 2019, he was appointed Foreign Affairs, International Development and International Trade Spokesperson by new leader Jo Swinson.
 He stood for Cities of London and Westminster in the 2019 general election but lost to Nickie Aiken of the Conservatives.

-In 2021 he became an investment banker at JPMorgan Chase, as Managing Director of its Environmental, Social, Governance (ESG) advisory group in London.
+In 2021, Umunna joined JPMorgan Chase as Managing Director of its Environmental, Social, Governance (ESG) advisory group in London.
+In July 2024, he was promoted to Global Head of Sustainable Solutions & EMEA Head of Green Economy Investment Banking, where he will co-lead the firm's global ESG practice.